Tips to Rejuvenate Your House for Spring (and Years to Come!)

 If your verandah is timber, is it long overdue for resanding and oiling or resealing?
 Are the nails popping out?
 A sad truth about timber is it does require ongoing and regular maintenance to keep it looking good and to keep it from warping, rotting, fading or being eaten by termites.

 There is a solution to this problem, and it’s called composite.
-Composite timbers, like NewTechWood, are popular due to being maintenance free and environmentally friendly because they’re made from recycled material.
+Composite timbers, like NewTechWood, are popular because they’re made from recycled material and are maintenance-free and environmentally friendly.

-NewTechWood is valued because of its patented Ultrashield technology, giving it 360 degrees protection from UV, fading, warping, splitting, rotting and termites.
+NewTechWood is valued because of its patented Ultrashield technology, giving it 360 degrees ofprotection from UV, fading, warping, splitting, rotting and termites.
 Its 25-year warranty is just the cherry on the cake.

 As with all composites compared to natural, it may cost slightly more up front, but in comparison with natural timber, you’ll never have to work on it or spend more money on its upkeep, and with its choice of modern colours, you’ll find something that matches your house perfectly.